AshwiniUser/Oim-Documentation/docs/connectors/jirazephyrscale.md

 # Prerequisites

 * Zephyr (formerly known as Zephyr Scale) must be installed on your Jira Cloud domain.
 * A user access token for integration user is required to synchronize any entities from the Zephyr plugin.
-Check [User Token Generation].
+Check [User Token Generation](#user-token-generation).
 >**Note**: Make sure the Zephyr service account is the same as the Jira system service account.

 # System Configuration